AzureCosmosDB/CosmosAIGraph/docs/faq.md

 **A:** Yes, though the reference implementation doesn't demonstrate this.

-One way to implement this is to use the Cosmos DB NoSQL API Change Feed functionality to observe changes to the database, enqueue these, and have the Graph Microservice(s) process these queued changes.
+One way to implement this is to use the Azure Cosmos DB for NoSQL Change Feed functionality to observe changes to the database, enqueue these, and have the Graph Microservice(s) process these queued changes.

-Alternatively, the Cosmos DB vCore API offers change-stream functionality (currently in preview mode).

 ---